Published on my one year “a-knee-versary” of my first knee replacement surgery…

 A week before the procedure, I was informed that my insurance wouldn’t cover Mayo Clinic.
 That was a hard setback, but I arranged for RFA at a pain clinic in my network a few months later.
 It ended up being a torturous and stressful experience that required me to have four separate sessions with needles being jammed deep into my knees.
 The worst part was that ultimately, RFA did not give the results I longed for.
 I was still hurting a lot every day and was moving less.
 I was sitting on the sidelines of my life.

 I found myself at another “Now What?” moment.
 Even though I was still angry at Dr. X for refusing me surgery, I decided to return to him a year after my first visit.
 He had left open the possibility of me coming back and I was desperate.
 I knew I needed knee surgery.
 Would he now operate on me?

 Dr. X Says Yes

 I thought I would have to prepare my case and have all my arguments lined up for my appointment with Dr. X, but this one went much more smoothly.
 He examined my knees and my x-rays, and it was undeniable that everything was worse.
 I told him about getting RFA and my lack of success with that.
-He nodded in that non-emotional way of his and told me he’d send in the surgery scheduler.
+He nodded and told me he’d send in the surgery scheduler.
 I would get one of my knees done in 2 1/2 months and then we’d see how that one did.
 If it was successful, I could have the other one done a few months after that.
 I was so relieved!